-Angela Maree Saenz—Artist, Painter
+Angela Maree Sáenz—Artist

-Angela Maree Saenz (b.
-1996 in Papillion, Nebraska) is known best for her honest and vibrant portrait paintings.
-The idea of the malleable self, whether painted through depictions of friends, still lifes, safe spaces, and inner worlds, is a recurring theme which allows Saenz to reinterpret traditions of portraiture and question the world she inhabits.
-Her work is inspired by art history, pop culture, memory, daydreams, flowers and personal history - being the daughter of an Salvadoran immigrant and learning to navigate between two cultural identities.
-Saenz received her BFA from Pacific Northwest College of Art, Portland, OR (2018).
-She is part of Maracuya Con Leche alongside Laura Camila Medina, where together they have participated in residence through the IPRC Artist & Writers in Residence Program (2020) and Caldera Arts (2022).
-Her work has exhibited throughout Portland, OR at Wieden + Kennedy, Center for Contemporary Art and Culture, and Well Well Projects.
+Her work is inspired by storytelling modules, art history, psychology, nature, and personal histories with grief and transformation.
+The idea of the malleable self, whether painted through depictions of friends, still lifes, visual poetry, safe spaces, and inner worlds, is a recurring theme in her work that allows her to reinterpret and question the world(s) she inhabits.
+Sáenz received her BFA from Pacific Northwest College of Art, Portland, OR (2018).
+She is part of Maracuya Con Leche alongside Laura Camila Medina, where together they have participated in residence at the Independent Publishing Resource Center (2020) and Caldera Arts (2022).
+She has also participated in residence with Living School of Art (2020), and most recently at Pocoapoco in Oaxaca, MX (2024).

 CV︎